-‘So, what do you want to do with your life?’ said every adult ever.
+If an adult has ever asked you ‘what do you want to do with your life’, you’ll know that it’s not an easy question to answer.
+Most people can’t even decide what they’re doing this weekend, let alone what they’re going to be doing in 40 years.
 The truth is, our career can play a really big part in our lives, and the idea of choosing one can be daunting.

 If you don’t know what you want to do, settling on a career path can be a big deal.
 Read on for tips on how to figure it all out.